eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 > that you are [not behind CGNAT](https://winbuzzer.com/2020/05/29/windows-10-how-to-tell-if-your-isp-uses-carrier-grade-nat-cg-nat-xcxwbt/).
 > Then look at [port-forwarding instructions](https://portforward.com/) for your specific router/firewall.

+Open only the ports that you actually use, depending on your client choices.

 - 30303 tcp/udp - local eth1 node P2P.
 Open to Internet.
 - 9000 tcp/udp - Lighthouse beacon node P2P.
 Open to Internet.
 - 13000/tcp - Prysm beacon node P2P.
 Open to Internet.
 - 12000/udp - Prysm beacon node P2P.
 Open to Internet.
 - 9000 tcp/udp - Teku beacon node P2P.
 Open to Internet.
 Note this is the same default port as Lighthouse.
 - 9000 tcp/udp - Nimbus beacon node P2P.
 Open to Internet.
 Note this is the same default port as Lighthouse.
-- 3000/tcp - Grafana. **Not** open to Internet, allow locally only.
-It is insecure http.
+- 443 tcp - https:// access to Grafana and Prysm Web UI via traefik.
+Open to Internet.
 - 22/tcp - SSH.
-Only open to Internet if this is a remote server (VPS).
+Only open to Internet if you want to access the server remotely.
 If open to Internet, configure SSH key authentication.

 On Ubuntu, the host firewall `ufw` can be used to allow SSH traffic.

-Docker bypasses ufw and opens additional ports directly via "iptables" for all ports that are public on the host, which means that the P2P ports need not be explicitly listed in ufw.
+Docker bypasses ufw and opens additional ports directly via "iptables" for all ports that are public on the host, which means that the P2P ports need not be explicitly listed in ufw, and the same is true for the r.

 * Allow SSH in ufw so you can still get to your server, while relying on the default "deny all" rule.
   * `sudo ufw allow OpenSSH` will allow ssh inbound on the default port.
 Use your specific port if you changed